cblemaster/DiceRoller/README.md

 # DiceRoller

-## A .NET MAUI/C# application that roll any of the dice used in the world's most popular role-playing game.
+## A .NET MAUI/C# application that rolls any of the dice used in the world's most popular role-playing game.

 ### Built with:
 - .NET 8 / C# 12